Create your own project, pattern, component and files generator: Yeoman vs Plop

 The previous example can be refactored to make the controller generator available to any project.

-Create a package.json file in this directory with the following contents:
+Create a package.json file in this directory with the following contents (you can change plop-package-name with a custom name if you're going to share it):

 {